I often get the question: What’s the Wiccan symbol for protection/love/luck and so on?

 The triple moon is similar to the triquetra, as it represents the same general principle.

-The Goddess has the threefold nature: mother, maiden, and crone.
+The Goddess has a threefold nature: mother, maiden, and crone.

 It has the additional benefit of showing the ever-changing phases of the moon (the new moon is there but invisible).